Oracle Tutorial

 In this syntax, following the PIVOT keyword are three clauses:

 • pivot_clause specifies the column(s) that you want to aggregate.
-The pivot_clause performs an implicitly GROUP BY based on all columns which are not specified in the clause, along with values provided by the pivot_in_clause.
+The pivot_clause performs an implicitly GROUP BY based on all columns that are not specified in the clause, along with values provided by the pivot_in_clause.

 • pivot_for_clause specifies the column that you want to group or pivot.